greco-project/pvcompare/docs/basic_usage.rst

 should be a csv file with the columns: [time, latitude, longitude, ghi, dni, dhi, wind_speed, temp_air, precipitable_water] and contain hourly time series.

-You can also download ERA5 data yourself. `oemof feedinlib <https://feedinlib.readthedocs.io/en/releases-0.1.0/load_era5_weather_data.html>`_ provides a jupyter notebook with instructions on how to download data for a single coordinate or a region.
+You can also download ERA5 weather data yourself. `oemof feedinlib <https://feedinlib.readthedocs.io/en/releases-0.1.0/load_era5_weather_data.html>`_ provides a jupyter notebook with instructions on how to download data for a single coordinate or a region.

 **Demand time series**